≡ Menu

 Most commonly fractured teeth

-In dogs, the most susceptible teeth seem to be, well, the canine teeth (that’s not meant to be a pun – it’s just the truth!) or the maxillary premolar teeth (i.e. carnassial teeth).
-This is also the case in cats as well, only with cats, the can also be prone to suffering from another condition know as Feline Tooth Resorption Syndrome which we describe in greater detail here in our article titled: Feline Tooth Resorption Syndrome.
+In dogs, the most susceptible teeth seem to be the canine teeth (that’s not meant to be a pun – it’s just the truth!) or the maxillary premolar teeth (i.e., carnassial teeth).
+This is also the case in cats; they can also be prone to suffering from another condition known as Feline Tooth Resorption Syndrome, which we describe in greater detail here in our article titled Feline Tooth Resorption Syndrome.

 What will happen if a dental fracture is left untreated?